2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 Hersonissos (J.M.
 Pires, Wikimedia).

 One of the most popular spots in Crete is Hersonissos (also spelled Chersonisos).
 This seaside resort is less than 30 km from Heraklion and caters to entertaining holidays, beach life, and cheap alcohol.
-Not my piece of cake, and not the best beach on the island.
 However, Hersonissos is the place to be for many Europeans.

-Noisy videogame arcades, crowded seaside restaurants, and not very original souvenir shops animate the main road of the village.
+Noisy videogame arcades, crowded seaside restaurants, and not very original souvenir shops animate the village’s main road.
 It’s the place for package holidays, with all-inclusive seaside resorts for any pocket.

 Not a very authentic atmosphere.
-Hersonissos is my least favorite place in Crete, but still super loved by mass tourism.
+Hersonissos is my least favorite place in Crete but it’s favored by mass tourism.
 I can’t help it, but when I think about Crete, Hersonissos is not in the picture.

 Afternoon: Koutouloufari